ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial.md

+# Learning pulsar parameters with NNs

+In the following, we describe how neural networks can be used to estimate the characteristic parameters that describe the birth properties of a population of neutron stars.
+Here, we focus on obtaining point estimates of our parameters.
+I.e., we do not derive credible intervals for our estimates.
+For a presentation of statistical parameter inference with simulation-based inference (SBI) see [Parameter interference with SBI](learning_tutorial_sbi.md).

+!!! example

+    An example of the following training and inference scripts is presented in `tutorials/tutorial_notebooks/07_learning_tutorial.ipynb`.

-# Training a CNN for pulsar population synthesis
+## Training a NN

-We use here a supervised learning approach where training data are suitably labeled and the network has to learn to predict the target value of the label associated to the data samples.
+In the following, we discuss a supervised learning approach where training data are suitably labeled and the network learns to predict the ground truths associated with individual data samples.

-The `pypopsyn/learning/train.py` script allows to train a neural network over a dataset of samples of simulated neutron star populations.
-Once the dataset containing the heatmaps or 2D arrays has been created, to train the network over the dataset one can run the script:
+The `pypopsyn/learning/train.py` script allows us to train a neural network on a dataset of simulated neutron star populations.
+Once the corresponding heatmaps or 2D arrays have been created (see [Generating density maps](generator_tutorial.md) for details), we train the network by running the following command:
 ```commandline
 python pypopsyn/learning/train.py --configuration config.json
 ```
-where the `config.json` file contains all the information needed by the network to train.
-This `CLI` can be left unspecified and the script will take the default `pypopsyn/learning/config_multiparameter_MLP.json`.
+Here, the `config.json` file contains all the information required to optimize the neural network.
+If this `CLI` argument is left empty, the script will take the default `pypopsyn/learning/config_multiparameter_MLP.json`.

+### Training configuration options

-In this file we can specify various options to configure the training process, e.g., the network model architecture to use, the input shape of the dataset, or the number of output parameters to predict.
+We now discuss the various options in this training configuration file, which include the network architecture, the input shape of the dataset, or the number of output parameters to predict.

-First of all, we can specify some general settings such as the name of the experiment, the amount of GPUs needed for it, the amount of trials to perform if convergence is not reached, and the specific thresholds for convergence for each one of the predicted or output parameters.
+We first specify general settings for the experiment such as the experiment's name, the number of GPUs used, the number of trials performed for each execution of `pypopsyn/learning/train.py` in case convergence is not reached, and the specific convergence thresholds for each of the possible output parameters.

+!!! note

-The script will try to perform several training trials until all convergence thresholds are met or the number of trials is reached.
-If convergence is not reached in the number of trials indicated the best trained model is saved anyway.
+    Trials and convergence thresholds are relevant because random initialization of network weights and biases can lead to different training behaviour across repeated training runs.
+To mitigate the possibility of getting trapped in a local (but not global) minimum during the optimization, we implement individual thresholds for our parameters and perform several training trials until all convergence thresholds are met, or the pre-defined number of trials is reached.
+In the latter case, the best trained model is saved although not all convergence criteria have been met.

 ```commandline
 {
     "name": "Linear",